 Abstentions will be counted as shares that are present for purposes of determining a quorum.
 For the election of directors, abstentions are excluded entirely from the vote and do not have any effect on the outcome.
 Broker non-votes occur when a broker or other nominee holding shares for a beneficial owner does not have discretionary voting power on a matter and has not received instructions from the beneficial owner.
 Broker non-votes are included in the determination of the number of shares represented at the Annual Meeting for purposes of determining whether a quorum is present.
-If you do not provide your broker or other nominee with instructions on how to vote your "street name" shares, your broker or nominee will not be permitted to vote them on non-routine matters such as Proposals 1, 3, 4 and 5.
-Shares subject to a broker non-vote will not be considered entitled to vote with respect to Proposals 1, 3, 4 and 5 and will not affect the outcome of such proposals.
+If you do not provide your broker or other nominee with instructions on how to vote your "street name" shares, your broker or nominee will not be permitted to vote them on nonroutine matters such as Matter No. 1.
+Shares subject to a broker non-vote will not be considered entitled to vote with respect to Matter No. 1 and will not affect the outcome of Matter No. 1.